microsoft/LightGBM/docs/Parameters-Tuning.rst

 ---------------------------------------------------

 LightGBM uses the `leaf-wise <./Features.rst#leaf-wise-best-first-tree-growth>`__ tree growth algorithm, while many other popular tools use depth-wise tree growth.
-Compared with depth-wise growth, the leaf-wise algorithm can convenge much faster.
+Compared with depth-wise growth, the leaf-wise algorithm can converge much faster.
 However, the leaf-wise growth may be over-fitting if not used with the appropriate parameters.

 To get good results using a leaf-wise tree, these are some important parameters: